numberoverzero/bloop/docs/user/models.rst

 Every model must subclass a Base (possibly indirectly - see note on abstract models).
-The backing tables for models aren't created at class definition, but when the base class of a model is bound to an engine using ``engine.bind``.
+The backing tables for models aren't created at class definition, but when the model (or any of its parent classes) is bound to an engine using ``engine.bind``.
 This allows you to define models and then handle the binding in a try/except to handle any failure modes (network failure, model mismatches).

 When defining a model, you can specify an optional ``Meta`` attribute within the class, which lets you customize properties of the table, as well as holding